 A good speech is usually very straightforward and logical.
+For advice on what makes a good speech, see www.history.org.uk/go/greatdebate.
 You should avoid complex structures and focus on the need to explain and discuss your ideas very clearly.
 As in any essay, an effective speech will usually include three parts:

-- an introduction identifying your key points and signposting your argument - a coherent series of main points presented in a logical sequence - a clear, powerful and purposeful conclusion.
+- an introduction identifying your key points and signposting your argument.
+Set out a clear structure with the key points you wish to make, maybe three or four points. - a coherent series of main points presented in a logical sequence - a clear, powerful and purposeful conclusion.